mkalina/Wordpress2Tumblr/README.md

 ## How to run

-Prereq: I'm assuming you can run php scripts from your local machine.
-Here's a [helpful guide I found for enabling it on OS X](http://foundationphp.com/tutorials/php_leopard.php).

 ### Preparation

 1. Export (just) the posts from your WordPress blog.
 You will end up with a XML-File.